hmarszalek/CRC-File-Checker-In-Assembly/README.md

 To use this program, you will need an x86-64 assembler such as NASM.
 Follow these steps to compile and run the program:

 1. **Install NASM:** if you haven't already.
-You can install them using your package manager.
+You can install it using your package manager.
 For example, on Ubuntu:

     ```bash
     sudo apt-get install nasm